jpmslima/SlytheRINs/documentation.md

 - **Mean & STD Plots (Across All Networks):**
   - **Triangle Counts:** Displays each residue’s average (mean) involvement in triangles (3 mutually connected residues) and its variability (standard deviation) across conformations.
   - **Degree Values:** Displays each residue’s average (mean) degree and variability (standard deviation) across conformations.
+  - **Eigenvector Centrality:** Displays each residue’s average (mean) eigenvector centrality and its variability.
+Eigenvector centrality measures a node's influence based on the centrality of its neighbors.

+- **Top 10 Hubs (Mean Eigenvector Centrality):**
+  - A table describing the top ten residues hubs based on their mean eigenvector centrality values.
+The table has the Node_ID (amino acid residue and position), the residue's mean degree and mean eigenvector centrality values.

 - **Degree Distribution per Residue (Box Plot - Across All Networks):**
   - For each residue, this box plot shows the distribution (median, quartiles, outliers) of its degree values across all analyzed networks.